 Don’t treat a thorough duct cleaning as an add-on service to a carpet cleaning.
 Baker says you should expect to pay several hundred dollars — up to somewhere in the neighborhood of $500 — and be ready for the job to take two to four hours to complete.

 That price should also include cleaning your dryer vents.
 “A quality duct cleaning company will and should clean your dryer vents, too,” Baker says.
 “They are also ducts!”

 To find reputable companies for duct cleaning, Baker suggests checking with the industry organization National Air Duct Cleaners Association.

 2. Know When a Duct Cleaning Is Necessary and When It Isn’t

 Baker recommends an immediate duct cleaning when you move into a newly built home.

 “There’s lots of construction debris.
 Sawdust, drywall scraps and even Doritos bags can end up in the ductwork of a newly built home,” he says.

-After that, Baker says a duct cleaning should be done every seven to 10 years — unless you have someone in the house with breathing problems.
+After that, Baker says a duct cleaning should be done every seven to 10 years.

-3. Make Sure Your HVAC System Will Be Cleaned, Too
+3. Make Sure Your HVAC System Also Gets Cleaned

 “A quality duct cleaning isn’t, in my opinion, complete without getting your HVAC system cleaned at the same time,” Baker says.

 But here’s the thing: Duct cleaners aren’t legally allowed to touch your HVAC unless they have a current HVAC license.

 The company must provide you with the license number upon request.
 If they won’t, that’s not a good sign.

 While we’re on the topic of HVACs and dust, most HVAC maintenance plans include regular changes of the furnace filter.
 But changing the filter between visits yourself — usually every three months — will help keep your system running at peak efficiency and cut down on dust.

 How To Change Your HVAC Furnace Filter

-Not sure how to change your HVAC furnace filter?
 The first thing to do is to remove the existing filter from your furnace.
 Make a note of the filter size.
-It will be something like 14x25x1 or something similar.
+It will be something like “14x25x1.”